 My Pinterest Board

 That’s all I have for today!
 If you come across some 21-Day Fix friendly recipes, I’d love to try them out.
-I’m now on Round 2, so look for my next meal plan in 3 weeks.
+I’m now on Round 2.
 Until next time…